core-wg/oscore-capable-proxies/draft-ietf-core-oscore-capable-proxies.md

 {{sec-hop-limit}} of this document defines that the Hop-Limit Option {{RFC8768}} is of Class U for OSCORE.
 This overrides the default behavior specified in {{Section 4.1 of RFC8613}}, according to which the option would be processed as Class E for OSCORE.

 As discussed in {{sec-hop-limit}}, applying the default behavior would result in the Hop-Limit Option added by the origin client being protected end-to-end for the origin server.
-That is, the intention of the client about performing a detection of forwarding loops would be hidden even from the first proxy in chain, which in turn adds an outer Hop-Limit Option and thus further contributes to increasing the message size (see {{sec-hop-limit}}).
+That is, the intention of the client about performing a detection of forwarding loops would be hidden even from the first proxy in the chain, which in turn adds an outer Hop-Limit Option and thus further contributes to increasing the message size (see {{sec-hop-limit}}).

 Instead, having defined the Hop-Limit Option as Class U for OSCORE, the following holds by virtue of the procedure defined in {{general-rules}}.